 - Zoning Regulations

 Listing your soft skills on an interior design resume

-It is no brainer that adding soft skills to a resume is now like walking on thin ice.
-Gone are the days where you just throw cookie-cutter words such as effective communication and attention to detail.
+It is a no-brainer that adding soft skills to a resume is now like walking on thin ice.
+Gone are the days when you just throw cookie-cutter words such as effective communication and attention to detail.